Chaffelson/whoville/README.rst

 -------
 | This software is supplied as-is with no support guarantee under the Apache 2.0 license
 | Please raise any Issues on `Github <https://github.com/Chaffelson/whoville/issues/new>`_

+You can link to this page from http://bit.ly/HwxQuickstart